-- This course will introduce students to the Fundamentals of Business Relationships and Professional Selling.
-It is suitable for any technical professional who would like to be more effective in "getting their message across" to external or internal customers.
-Students will learn and connect through class lectures on relationship management including ethical issues in business relationships, experimental exercises on conducting and evaluating dialogues/presentations with groups of Customers/Internal Audiences/Upper Management and through assignments via Blackboard.
+- Fundamentals of business relationships and professional selling for any technical professional who would like to be more effective in "getting their message across" to external or internal customers.
+Relationship management, including ethical issues in business relationships.
+Experimental exercises on conducting and evaluating dialogues/presentations with customers, internal audiences, and upper management.

 - EMGT 816 - Energy Management (3 Credits)

 - Latest strategies for improving lighting, combustion processes, steam generation and distribution, and industrial waste re-utilization.
 Topics include distributed generation, energy auditing, rate structures, economic evaluation techniques, control systems, and maintenance.

 - EMGT 824 - Product Marketing for Engineering Managers (3 credits)

 - Theories, principles, and practices of marketing as applicable to engineering managers in production- or consulting-oriented firms.
 A broad review of the major components of marketing and integration of these components into a marketing plan, culminating in student groups developing marketing plans for selected products.

 - EMGT 840 - Systems Approach to Engineering (3 credits)